sceckert/Data-and-Culture-Fall-2024/_week7/working-with-library-and-archival-data.md

 + Link to metadata for the items we viewed Monday: https://github.com/sceckert/Data-and-Culture-Fall-2024/blob/main/_datasets/Wesleyan-Special-Collections-Data/Artists-Books-viewed.csv
 + Link to [items in the Artist's Books Collection in the library catalog](https://onesearch.wesleyan.edu/discovery/collectionDiscovery?vid=01CTW_WU:CTWWU&collectionId=81434145360003768)
++ Link to a PDF of the [catalog records for *all* the items on view Monday](https://wesmoodle.wesleyan.edu/pluginfile.php/1773377/mod_resource/content/0/catalog-records-for-all-viewed-items.pdf)
 + Not all data is digital!
 You might might look at the following sources as you think about this collection:
     + [Drucker on artist's books](https://onesearch.wesleyan.edu/discovery/fulldisplay?docid=alma9933109373903768&context=L&vid=01CTW_WU:CTWWU&lang=en&search_scope=MyInstitution&adaptor=Local%20Search%20Engine&isFrbr=true&tab=LibraryCatalog&query=any,contains,century%20of%20artist%27s%20books,AND&sortby=date_d&facet=frbrgroupid,include,9003138006821359202&mode=advanced&offset=0)

 ### Starr Collection:
 + Link to metadata for the items we viewed Monday: https://github.com/sceckert/Data-and-Culture-Fall-2024/blob/main/_datasets/Wesleyan-Special-Collections-Data/Starr-Collection-viewed.csv
 + Link to [items in the Starr Collection in the library catalog](https://onesearch.wesleyan.edu/discovery/collectionDiscovery?vid=01CTW_WU:CTWWU&collectionId=81340295130003768)
++ Link to a PDF of the [catalog records for *all* the items on view Monday](https://wesmoodle.wesleyan.edu/pluginfile.php/1773377/mod_resource/content/0/catalog-records-for-all-viewed-items.pdf)
 + Not all data is digital, or even machine readable!
 You might might look at the following sources as you think about this collection:
     + [A bibliography of modern Arthuriana](https://onesearch.wesleyan.edu/discovery/fulldisplay?docid=alma9911922523903768&context=L&vid=01CTW_WU:CTWWU&lang=en&search_scope=MyInstitution&adaptor=Local%20Search%20Engine&tab=LibraryCatalog&query=any,contains,arthuriana%20bibliography,AND&mode=advanced&offset=0)
     + [More Arthuriana](https://onesearch.wesleyan.edu/discovery/fulldisplay?docid=alma9911922523903768&context=L&vid=01CTW_WU:CTWWU&lang=en&search_scope=MyInstitution&adaptor=Local%20Search%20Engine&tab=LibraryCatalog&query=any,contains,arthuriana%20bibliography,AND&mode=advanced&offset=0)